jehna/wikigolf/README.md

 This project

 - Is a website and an API
-  - Website uses awesome Focal library from Grammarly
+  - Website uses React with hooks
   - Full stack
     - React
     - Koa